House of Ash and Bone Cover Concept

 “What’s this?
 You dropped your bag, chicken-shit.”

-I wince as I hear him unzip my backpack and throw the contents on to the floor.
+I wince as I hear him unzip my backpack and throw the contents onto the asphalt.

 “You don’t need this.”